2025 Barbadian presidential election: Candidate

 Lt.
 Col. Jeffrey Bostic, the former Minister of Health and Wellness, military officer and member of parliament for the City of Bridgetown, was the only candidate for the office; he was nominated jointly by the prime minister, Mia Mottley, and the leader of the opposition, Ralph Thorne.

 Bostic was widely commended by the Barbadian public for his work in leading the island's response to the COVID-19 pandemic, and for that reason, was awarded the Order of Freedom of Barbados on 28 April 2022, the island's National Heroes Day.

 Given there were no objections at the joint sitting of Parliament, Bostic was declared elected without a vote on 7 October 2025.
-Due to his election, Bostic will be sworn in on 30 November, which will be the 59th anniversary of Barbadian independence.
+Due to his election, Bostic was sworn in 30 November, which was the 59th anniversary of Barbadian independence.